-Formed in 1971, the United Arab Emirates is a federation of seven states or emirates – Abu Dhabi, Dubai, Sharjah, Ajman, Umm al-Qaiwain, Ras al-Khaimah, and Fujairah.
-A member of the Gulf Cooperation Council states, it is situated along the south-eastern tip of the Arabian Peninsula, with an extensive coastline and more than 200 islands.
+Formed in 1971, the United Arab Emirates is a federation of seven states or emirates - Abu Dhabi, Dubai, Sharjah, Ajman, Umm al-Quwain, Ras al-Khaimah, and Fujairah.
+A member of the Gulf Cooperation Council, it is situated along the south-eastern tip of the Arabian Peninsula, with an extensive coastline and more than 200 islands.

-Abu Dhabi is the country’s capital and political centre as well as the largest of the emirates, with significant oil reserves.
-The UAE’s commercial capital is Dubai, which has also developed as a tourism and retail destination.
+Abu Dhabi is the country's capital and political centre as well as the largest of the emirates, with significant oil reserves.
+The UAE's commercial capital is Dubai, which has also developed globally-recognised tourism and retail destination.

-With a population of around eight million, the UAE is a diverse and cosmopolitan nation.
+With a population of around nine million, the UAE is a diverse and cosmopolitan nation.
 Around 80 per cent of the population is expatriate.